-EAA has non-owned aircraft liability insurance in place that will provide coverage in the amount of \$1M per occurrence for bodily injury and property damage arising out of a chapter-sanctioned YE rally, which is defined as a group of flying sessions to accommodate groups of young people.
+EAA has non-owned aircraft liability insurance in place that will provide coverage in the amount of \$1,000,000 per occurrence for bodily injury and property damage arising out of a chapter-sanctioned Young Eagles rally, which is defined as a group of flying sessions to accommodate groups of young people.
 This coverage only applies to aircraft that are not owned by the chapter and where the individual EAA member participating does not charge or receive any payment for the use of their airplane.
-There are no restrictions on the types of aircraft that can be used
+There are no restrictions on the types of aircraft that can be used.

-Young Eagle Excess Aircraft Coverage
+Young Eagles Excess Aircraft Coverage

-A significant element of the Eagle Flight and Young Eagle programs is the insurance that protects the volunteer pilot as they participate.
-EAA has arranged comprehensive insurance for all aspects of the Eagle Flight and Young Eagle programs, all without a premium charge to the volunteer pilot.
+A significant element of the EAA Eagle Flights and Young Eagles programs is the insurance that protects the volunteer pilot as they participate.
+EAA has arranged comprehensive insurance for all aspects of the EAA Eagle Flights and Young Eagles programs, all without a premium charge to the volunteer pilot.
 There are some key points that must be adhered to in order to ensure the pilot is protected, which include:

-• Only EAA members may conduct Eagle Flights and/or Young Eagle Flights.
+• Only EAA members may conduct EAA Eagle Flights and/or Young Eagles Flights.
 Guidelines must be strictly followed in order for the insurance to apply and for the flight to be logged in their respective program.
 Please note that when the guidelines are met, this insurance is automatically in place for the flight and no additional insurance forms need to be completed:

 - Pilot must be a current member of EAA National. - EAA members acting as participating pilots must hold an appropriate Airman's Certificate (Sport Pilot or greater). - Pilots must possess a current Medical Certificate (if applicable). - Pilots must be current to carry passengers in the aircraft they plan to use. - Pilots must have a current Flight Review. - Aircraft Passenger Liability Insurance is required for the aircraft used (owned, rented, or borrowed) with a minimum of \$100,000 per seat liability insurance.
-If a rented aircraft is being used, it is essential that the volunteer pilot maintain a renter's (or non-owned) insurance policy. - The Eagles Flight and/or Young Eagle registration form must be completed before the flight and remain on the ground during the flight. - The aircraft used for the flight must be in airworthy condition. - Flights must adhere to all applicable Federal Air Rules (FARs). - Pilot must meet the current Federal Air Rules (FARs) for the pilot certificate held. - Pilot must adhere to EAA's Youth Protection Policy (applicable YE flights only).
+If a rented aircraft is being used, it is essential that the volunteer pilot maintain a renter's (or non-owned) insurance policy. - The EAA Eagles Flights and/or Young Eagles registration form must be completed before the flight and remain on the ground during the flight. - The aircraft used for the flight must be in airworthy condition. - Flights must adhere to all applicable Federal Air Rules (FARs). - Pilot must meet the current Federal Air Rules (FARs) for the pilot certificate held. - Pilot must adhere to EAA's Youth Protection Policy (applicable Young Eagles flights only).

-Only EAA Chapters are approved to hold Young Eagle Rallies and Flying Start events.
-A Young Eagle Rally occurs any time there are more than two pilots providing Young Eagle flights, or, there are two pilots at aircraft capacity and youth participants left waiting on the ground for a Young Eagle Flight.
+Only EAA Chapters and EAA-appointed Young Eagles Field Representatives are approved to hold Young Eagles Rallies and Flying Start events.
+A Young Eagles Rally occurs any time there are more than two pilots providing Young Eagles flights, or there are two pilots at aircraft capacity and youth participants left waiting on the ground for a Young Eagles flight.

-There is an exception with respect to two pilots providing YE Flights in connection with the Boy Scouts of America Merit Badge.
+There is an exception with respect to two pilots providing Young Eagles flights in connection with the Boy Scouts of America Merit Badge.
 Youth participants may be left waiting on the ground as long as Boy Scouts of America Scout Master leadership has oversight and is in compliance with Boy Scouts of America guidelines.

-EAA Chapters, their officers, directors, members and volunteers are protected by the EAA Chapter Insurance plan for both ground and flight activities.
+EAA Chapters, their officers, directors, members, and volunteers are protected by the EAA Chapter Insurance plan for both ground and flight activities.

-If the Chapter is invited to give YE Rides to a group of kids that are part of another organization's event, that organization must have insurance in place to cover all activities, including the flights.
+If the Chapter is invited to give Young Eagles rides to a group of kids that are part of another organization's event, that organization must have insurance in place to cover all activities, including the flights.